Alwaki/Alwaki/README.md

 ### Welcome!
-This Github page belongs to the village idiot known as Alex.
-It mostly contains random engineering projects, and various code concerning robotics, mechatronics or physics.
+I'm Alex, I do some coding stuff every now and then.
+This github mostly contains random engineering projects, and various code concerning robotics, mechatronics or physics.
 Here is a picture of a colleague and I, captured by LiDAR from a drone :)